 I am Bronson O'Quinn

-While there, I learned to code websites and helped create the Lexington Poetry Writing Challenge, a generative writing challenge held every year in June (and also my proudest accomplishment, outside of my family).
+While at Accents, I learned to code websites and helped create the Lexington Poetry Writing Challenge, a generative writing challenge held every year in June (and also my proudest accomplishment, outside of my family).

 If that all sounds cool and you'd like to chat, hit me up.